flenniken/collections/docs/aws-config.md

 * in the section "Identity type" select Domain
 * in the Domain editbox enter "collections.sflennik.com"
-* in the Tags section click "Add new tag" and enter key "collections" and value "Collections admin email".
+* in the Tags section click "Add new tag" and enter key "collections" and value "Collections subdomain identity".
 * click "Create Identity" button at the bottom of the page.
 * click the button to automatically add DNS records to Route53.

 Note: It takes a minute or so to verify the identity.

-Create an identity for yourself used for testing.
+Create an identity for the collections admin (yourself):

 * click the "Create Identity" button
 * in the section "Identity type" select Email
-* in the Domain editbox enter "steve.flenniken@gmail.com"
+* in the Domain editbox enter your address e.g. steve.flennike@gmail.com
-* in the Tags section click "Add new tag" and enter key "collections" and value "My email as a test destination".
+* in the Tags section click "Add new tag" and enter key "collections" and value "Collections admin email".
 * click "Create Identity" button at the bottom of the page.

-Note: you well get an email and you click a link it to verify the identity.
+Note: you will get an email containing a link you click to verify the identity.

-Verify the collections.sflennik.com email by sending from it to yourself.
+Verify the collections.sflennik.com domain by sending an email from it to yourself.

 * click Configuration > Identities in the left panel
 * click collections.sflennik.com